Cornwall Devon Somerset

 Traditional Furnaces

 A furnace draws air from the house into a ductwork system, taking it to an area where it is warmed before being delivered back to living spaces.
 Newer furnaces use blowers to recirculate the warmed air.
-A furnace may be fueled with gas, electricity, oil, or even coal or wood.
+A furnace may be fuelled with gas, electricity, oil, or even coal or wood.

 Circulating air is drawn through a filter that helps rid the house of dust and other particles.